MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/data-manager.md

 - **Lifecycle Phase**: A typical customer journey goes from Awereness, to Engagement, to Fulfillement (or Conversion), to Service (or Support) , to Advocacy.
 Within this column each entity is mapped to a specific phase within this journey so your future ability to act upon the data becomes more targeted and ROI-optimized.
 - **Type**: The types of your data entities.
 In some cases will be the same as your entities names while in others can be different.

 The app automatically identifies values for these four columns within your ingested data sources and if the identification fails it returns *NA*.
-Both for *NA* and all the other values, it is recommended to go over the table and make any corrections to it by using the *Edit Data* botton as shown below:
+Both for *NA* and all the other values, it is recommended to go over the table and make any corrections to it by using **Edit Data** as shown below:

 > [!div class="mx-imgBorder"]
 > ![](media/scorecard-entities.png "Entities")